Climatically Speaking: The Best Stories on Climate, Food, Science and Culture, (11th ed.)

 And then there's this from climate scientist Katharine Hayhoe, as noted in a piece by Brandon Miller, CNN, at Click2Houston:

 Welcome to the 11th edition of Climatically Speaking.
 The past couple of weeks have been sobering.
-But before I report on today's stories, I have some fascinating facts to share, below, on the fire whirl that occurred during the Carr Fire in Redding, California.
+But one of the most terrifying incidents was a fire whirl that formed during the Carr Fire in Redding, California.
 Winds exceeded 143 mph!
+Take a look, below:

-If you would like to see images of tornado fire clouds and extreme weather events in Greece and the Arctic, take a look at this piece by Eric Holthaus at Grist.
+To view photos of tornado fire clouds and extreme weather events in Greece and the Arctic, check out this piece by Eric Holthaus at Grist.
 Also, Alan Taylor at The Atlantic put together a collection of 28 images from the California fires.
 My favorite is the one of the highway patrol officer and the fawn: I promise you will smile.

 Climate, energy and environment